-For the year 2021, you may deposit up to \$2,750 to your HCFSA or your LPFSA.
-You generally have until March 15 to use your prior year's balance and until June 15 to file claims incurred in the prior year (plus the grace period).
+For 2023, you may deposit up to \$2,850 to your HCFSA or your LPFSA.
+You generally have until March 15th to use your prior year's balance and until June 15th to file claims incurred in the prior year (plus the grace period).
 Because of IRS rules, you lose any money in your HCFSA or your LPFSA if you do not use it in the year in which it was deposited or by March 15th of the following year and file a claim for reimbursement by June 15th of the following year.
-However, special rules apply for the 2021 and 2022 Plan Years, as follows: